richard-w7/small-projects/README.md

 ---
 ### Ray Casting
 Learning how ray casting works with object collision.
 The yellow cone is the player's view, control the player with 'wasd' for movement, left and right arrows for turning.

+---
+### Gravity Simulation
+Simulating gravity around a planet, specifically spacecraft orbiting the planet.
+First click to initialise the starting position of the spacecraft, second click sets the velocity.
+Spacecrafts that are in stable orbit are tracked and turned green.